alexisbellido/dockerize-django/README.rst

   $ docker exec -it CONTAINER docker-entrypoint.sh collectstatic
   $ docker exec -it CONTAINER docker-entrypoint.sh shell

-Or you can ssh into the container, set the environment from the bash script and then run Django commands from there
+Or you can ssh into the container, set the environment from the bash script and then run Django commands from there.

 .. code-block:: bash